About Cobalt Alloys

 - Fe = 3% max

 - Si = 2% max

 Types of Cobalt Wear

-Abrasive wear is encountered when hard particles or hard projections are forced against, and moved relative to a surface.
-The terms high and low stress abrasion relate to the condition of the abrasive medium after interaction with the surface.
+Abrasive wear is encountered when hard particles or hard projections are forced against, and moved relative to, a surface.
+The terms high stress abrasion and low stress abrasion relate to the condition of the abrasive medium after interaction with the surface.

 If the abrasive medium is crushed, then the high stress condition is said to prevail.
 If the abrasive medium remains intact, the process is described as low stress abrasion.
 Typically, high stress abrasion results from the entrapment of hard particles between metallic surfaces (in relative motion), while low stress abrasion is encountered when moving surfaces come into contact with packed abrasives, such as soil and sand.
 In alloys such as the cobalt-base wear alloys, which contain a hard phase, the abrasion resistance generally increases as the volume fraction of the hard phase increases.

 Abrasion resistance is, however, strongly influenced by the size and shape of the hard phase precipitates within the microstructure and the size and shape of the abrading species.